Jerby-Lab/HGSC_SpatialPerturbational/README.md

-# Spatial mapping of tubo-ovarian cancer and Perturb-seq reveal immune evasion mechanisms
+# Mapping spatial organization in ovarian cancer uncovers drivers of immune evasion

-This resource provides the code developed in the study of Yeh, Aguirre, Laveroni _et al_. **_"Spatial mapping of tubo-ovarian cancer and Perturb-seq reveal immune evasion mechanisms"_**.
+This resource provides the code developed in the study of Yeh, Aguirre, Laveroni _et al_. **_"Mapping spatial organization in ovarian cancer uncovers drivers of immune evasion"_**.
 It provides the data and interim files (see below) to reproduces the main figures and tables in the study and serves as a framework to perform integrated analyses with single cell spatial transcriptomics and perturb-seq data.

 ## **Data**